310mc/https-310mc.github.io-tl/source/_posts/tropical/transform.md

 {% endbubble %}

 {% bubble Chiaki worried %}
-Sorry, I just tried to say it in an energetic way — I didn't mean to look as though I’m messing around…
+Sorry, I just tried to say it in an energetic way — I didn’t mean to look as though I’m messing around…
 {% endbubble %}

 {% bubble Shinobu awkward %}